 Every parent of adult children has moments of remorse when their children make mistakes and let’s be honest, in the not-so-proud moments of parenting.
-We feel we are somehow to blame and don’t know how to handle this phase of life that seems to be “hand’s off” to parents.
-The feeling that we did not do enough to prepare our adult children nags at our conscience and can become a co-dependent or distant relationship if we are not careful.
+We feel we are somehow to blame and don’t know how to handle this phase of life that seems to be “hands off” to parents.
+The feeling that we did not do enough to prepare our adult children nags at our conscience and can create a co-dependent or distant relationship if we are not careful.
 While our culture admonishes parents to let go, there is still a healthy role that parents can and should have.

 Parenting Adult Children Requires Grace

 “But if it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.”